Tanna (island): Cultural references

 In 2009 the Travel Channel aired Meet the Natives: USA, which brought five men from another group from Tanna to the United States.
 Their tribe reveres John Frum, an American World War II sailor who generations ago had taught the inhabitants to live in peace.
 The Tanna ambassadors were taken across, visiting five states, and eventually meeting former United States Secretary of State Colin Powell and verifying with him that the spirit of peace taught by John Frum lives on in then-US President, Barack Obama.
 While visiting with a family on Fort Stewart, US Army Major-General Tony Cucolo conferred a World War II Victory Medal and an Asiatic-Pacific Campaign Medal upon the chief in representation of the contributions of the people of Tanna in World War II.

 Tanna, a film depicting the true story of a couple who decided to marry for love, rather than obey their parents' wishes, is set on the island, and was nominated for the Best Foreign Language Film at the 89th Academy Awards.

+In 1993, Ken Campbell performed a one man show called Jamais Vu about his adventures on the island of Tanna, searching for the tribes that worshiped 'Prince Pilip' (Prince Philip, Duke of Edinburgh).